manjulive89/awesome-oci/README.md

 * [Oracle Cloud Infrastructure command line client and object storage](https://apextips.blogspot.com/2019/03/oracle-cloud-infrastructure-command.html) - Overview of setting up the OCI command line client and example usage against Oracle Cloud storage buckets.

-## IaaS

-IaaS, or Infrastructure-as-a-Service, includes any infrastructure from (database) servers to storage to networking.

-## PaaS

-PaaS, or Platform-as-a-Service, more of the middle tier where you don't need to be concerned with the infrastructure backing it.

-## SaaS

-SaaS, or Software-as-a-Service, allows using software on a subscription basis.

 ## Other Awesome Lists

 https://github.com/karthequian/awesome-oci

 https://github.com/tschf/awesome-oracle-cloud

 ## About this document